Hormuzd Rassam: Diplomatic career

-However, about this time Charles Tilstone Beke, arrived at Massawa, and forwarded letters from the hostages' families to Tewodros asking for their release.
+However, about this time Charles Tilstone Beke arrived at Massawa and forwarded letters from the hostages' families to Tewodros asking for their release.
 At the least Beke's actions only made Tewodros suspicious.
 Rassam, writing in his memoirs of the incident, is more direct: "I date the change in the King's conduct towards me, and the misfortunes which eventually befell the members of the Mission and the old captives, from this day."
 The monarch suddenly changed his mind, and made Rassam a prisoner as well.
 The British hostages were held for two years until English and Indian troops under Robert Napier, 1st Baron Napier of Magdala in the 1868 British Expedition to Abyssinia resolved the standoff by defeating the warlord and his army.
 Rassam's reputation was damaged in newspaper accounts because he was unfairly portrayed as ineffectual in dealing with the emperor.
 This reflected Victorian prejudices of the time against "Orientals".
 However, Rassam did have supporters, both in the press and especially in government amongst both Liberal and Tory ministers.
 In 1869, the London Quarterly Review received Rassam's memoir of the Abyssinian crisis positively, acknowledged Rassam's qualifications for the mission and defended his actions under difficult circumstances:

 Queen Victoria presented him with a purse of £5,000 for services rendered as her envoy in the crisis.

+Rassam also stated in his account of the Ethiopian highlands that along with the Amhara ethnic identity, the word was used as a catch-all for Christians and that when people in the country discovered he was Christian they described him as Amhara "when they wished to distinguish us from the 'Turks.'"
 Rassam resumed his archaeological work, but did undertake other tasks for the British government in later years.
 During the Russo-Turkish War (1877–78), he undertook a mission of inquiry to report on the condition of the Christians, Armenian and Greek Christian communities of Anatolia and Armenia.